dojot/backstage/readme.md

 ### Requirements

 - Have a public client registered in the Keycloak the value can be set in `keycloak.public.client.id`
 - If you are using kong with the dojot plugin, pepkong, when registering resources/endpoints in Kong, define which ones are safe, they need authentication and authorization (a valid token and permission to access).
-Whenever a request is made passing through Kong in one of these resources that need authentication and authorization, a plugin is executed in Kong that checks in the Keycloack if the token in the header can access the resource/endpoint that it is intending to access, in case it cannot return an error.
+Whenever a request is made passing through Kong in one of these resources that need authentication and authorization, a plugin is executed in Kong that checks in the Keycloak if the token in the header can access the resource/endpoint that it is intending to access, in case it cannot return an error.

 ### Architecture